2026 Education Policy

 registrants to adhere to the following guidelines during in-person classes.

-Punctuality: Arrive a minimum of 10 minutes prior to the start time of the class.
+Punctuality: Arrive a minimum of ten (10) minutes prior to the start time of the

 environment.